 - Eight (8) Weekly Winners

-- Sixteen (16) players with the highest IP totals who have not already qualified
+- Twenty Four (24) players with the highest IP totals who have not already qualified

 The eight players who win a weekly tournament directly qualify for that season’s Invitational tournament, regardless of how many Invitational Points they have.
 A player can win multiple weekly tournaments, the extra invite they win will be filled via secondary invites.